- What is the Math Workshop?

 What should I bring to the Math Workshop?

-Be sure to bring your textbook, calculator, and a list of questions for which you need help.
+Be sure to bring your textbook, notebook, calculator, and a list of questions for which you need help.

 What services does the Math Workshop provide?

 Support with Technology — The Workshop provides tutorial sessions in the use of graphing calculators; software programs such as MATLAB, Minitab, Maple, SPSS, and Excel; in typesetting mathematical documents using LaΤeχ; and programming in introductory DCS courses.

 Where is the Math Workshop and when is it open?